1sAndZeros/1sAndZeros/README.md

 ---

 # 👨‍💻 About Me:
 Hi, I'm Rikie.
-A keen, motivated, software engineer with an ambition to swap the<br>manufacturing environment for a new career in the tech industry.
+A keen, motivated, software engineer who swapped<br>the manufacturing environment for a career in the tech industry.
+Currently learning with Makers to join Deloitte as Software Engineer.

-* 🧑🏻‍💻 Future Web Developer / Software Engineer
+* 🧑🏻‍💻 Software Engineer with Deloitte
-* 🧑🏻‍🏭 Currently working in Aerospace Engineering as a CNC Programmer
+* 🧑🏻‍🏭 Previously worked in Aerospace Engineering as a CNC Programmer
-* 🔍 Looking for opportunities in the tech industry
 * 🌱 Pushing myself to learn new things and develop
 * 📧 I am reachable at: rikiepatrick@gmail.com
 * 💻 My developer profile can be found [here](https://rpatrick.dev)